symbolicdata/symbolicdata.github.io/Main_Page.markdown

 We manage the following resources:

 -   This Web site for background information an informal descriptions
--   A Google mailing list <https://groups.google.com/forum/>\#!forum/symboli
+-   A Google mailing list <https://groups.google.com/forum/>\#!forum/symbolicdata
--   This Web site for background information an informal descriptionscdata
+-   This Web site for background information an informal descriptions
 -   An official public git Repo at <https://github.com/symbolicdata/symbolicdata>
     -   [More](Using.Git "wikilink") about the way how we use Git
 -   Some docu at [readthedocs.org](http://symbolicdata.readthedocs.org).